Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

 We see that K417N has similar effects to D614G, making the closed conformation more flexible around the Receptor-Binding Domain, and the open Receptor-Binding Domain becomes more rigid.

-We can make the same evaluation for mutation N501Y, starting by crating the mutations:
+We can make the same evaluation for mutation N501Y, starting by creating the mutations:

     .. code-block:: console